 In this study, a total of 119, 373 participants from SMHS, i.e. Shanghai Men’s Health Study and SWHS, i.e. Shanghai Women’s Health Study were included.

-The SMHS and SWHS are 2 big population-based types of research which were initiated in the year 1996.
+The SMHS and SWHS are 2 big population-based types of research that were initiated in the year 1996.

 The findings from the studies have been used in order to investigate genetics and lifestyle risk factors for chronic diseases and cancer.